Shrisha1/Learning-Tensorflow/README.md

 # Learning-Tensorflow

-Each program in this projet is an independent stand alone python program
+Each program in this project is an independent stand alone python program